What the Latest Google Core Update Means For Local Business

 If you do have a content marketing strategy, ask yourself a few important questions about your content.
 Do you have fresh, original content?
 Are there spelling and grammar mistakes?
 Do you shy away from shocking, clickbait-style titles?

 Google wants long-form, quality content to take up the all-important page one real estate.
+Here’s a free guide on how to get started with your content marketing strategy.

 As core updates continue, a strong web presence with digital and content marketing will lead to higher traffic on your site.
 If you want help formulating your new approach, give us a call.